Databricks SQL release notes

 June 23, 2022

 • SQL endpoint name change: Databricks changed the name from SQL endpoint to SQL warehouse because it is more than just an API entry point for running SQL commands.
-A SQL warehouse is a computation resource for all your data warehousing needs, an integral part of the Lakehouse Platform.
+A SQL warehouse is a computation resource for all your data warehousing needs, an integral part of the Databricks platform.
 Compute resources are infrastructure resources that provide processing capabilities in the cloud.

 • For Choropleth visualizations, the Key column and Target field selections in the visualization editor have been renamed to Geographic Column and Geographic Type.
 This renaming for understandability does not introduce any behavior changes to new or existing Choropleths.